MbochaL/MbochaL/README.md

 ### Hi there, I'm Martin Bosch 👋🙋‍♂️

 ## About me:

 - I'm from Corrientes, Argentina🏠
 - I'm 21 years old 🙇‍♂️.
+- I study Lic.
+En Sistemas at the UNNE 📚.
-- Also i'm a Front-End developer With React Js 👨‍💻.
+- I'm a Front-End developer With React Js and Next Js 👨‍💻.
+- But also i'm a Back-End developer with Node Js and Express Js 👨‍💻.
 - Actively learning and getting better with my skills, but with a lot of proyects done with this tecnologie 💆‍♂️.

 ```js
 const MBocha_ = {